Philadelphia Memories (Part II)

 Oxford Circle is made up of the intersection of Oxford Avenue, Cheltenham Avenue, Castor Avenue and the 12-lane Roosevelt Boulevard.
 This has always been a busy and oft treacherous intersection but was particularly so prior to 1950, when the Route 59 trolley ran right through the grassy center of the large circle.

-When the trolley cars were replaced by a trolleybuses (Philadelphians referred to them as 'trackless trolleys'), the buses traveled along Oxford Avenue and went around the circle with all the other vehicular traffic.
+When the trolley cars were replaced by trolley buses (Philadelphians referred to them as 'trackless trolleys'), the buses traveled along Oxford Avenue and went around the circle with all the other vehicular traffic.

 Atlantic Oil later merged with Richfield Oil to form ARCO, which later became part of BP.
 After an unsuccessful spinoff from ARCO, Atlantic was acquired by Sunoco in 1988 and over the next eight or so years, all stations were converted to the Sunoco brand.